Company Formation in

 LP – Limited Partnership

 Further information about these types of corporate bodies, will be found in our website pages.

 Minimum number of shareholders is one and corporate shareholders are allowed.
 Minimum number of Directors is one; corporate directors are not allowed.
-If a company has only one director, he cannot also be the secretary.
-Shareholders may be of any nationality but all New Zealand companies must have a NZ Resident Director.
+Shareholders may be of any nationality but all New Zealand companies must have at last one NZ Resident Director.
 If more than 25% of the shares or a majority of Directors reside outside New Zealand the company has to file annual financial accounts.
 A private company cannot have unissued shares.
 Bearer shares are not allowed.